plasmaster09/multipurpose-data-storage/README.md

         - The form layout is done via Materialize's Grid system. | [grid documentation](https://materializecss.com/grid.html#grid-intro)

 - `item.html`, the Item detail page
-    - Item info in a table (name & quantity & description) | [table documentation](https://materializecss.com/table.html)
+    - Similar to `stuff.html`, all item info in a table (name & quantity & description) | [table documentation](https://materializecss.com/table.html)
     - Text size/layout is responsive to screen size/layout. | [flow text documentation](https://materializecss.com/typography.html#flow)
     - "DELETE" link-"button" (non-functional) | [button documentation](https://materializecss.com/buttons.html)
     - Modal ("pop-up" mini-window) | [modal documentation](https://materializecss.com/modals.html)
-        - "EDIT" link-"button" outside the modal that shows it
+        - "EDIT" link-"button" outside the modal that triggers showing the modal.
-        - "NEVER MIND" link-"button" inside the modal that closes the modal.
+        - "NEVER MIND" button inside the modal that closes the modal.
     - "Edit Item" form inside the modal - similar to the "Add Item" form in `stuff.html` with an additional input for description | [form inputs documentation](https://materializecss.com/text-inputs.html )

 > A great way to see what Materialize is doing for the page is to temporarily remove or comment out the links to the Materialize CSS/JS.

-You may notice that our prototype currently lack a navigation bar (aka "navbar") which is a common feature of many webapps, displaying at the top of every page.
+You may notice that our prototypes currently lack a navigation bar (aka "navbar") which is a common feature of many webapps, displaying at the top of every page.
 This omission is only temporary but purposeful - we will add one later when we have better techniques for reducing code repetition.
 However, if you wanted to add one now, you can read the [Materialize navbar documentation](https://materializecss.com/navbar.html).

 ### (1.2.2) Custom CSS features